danielkorzekwa/bayes-scala/README.md

 **Roadmap**

+*   Improve the performance of calibrating factor graph with Expectation Propagation
 *   Learning parameters in LG-SSM models
 *   Conditional Bayesian Networks (CPD as a Bayesian Network with input variables X, output variables Y, and internal variables Z)